pschiffmann/react-rfcs/text/0000-use-for-each.md

 # Appendices

-All code listings were tested with React v19.0.
+All code listings were tested with React v19.0 in production mode, inside `<StrictMode>`.

 ## Appendix A: React handling of duplicate keys in JSX